 While the discussion covered a wide variety of ideas, here are a few of the key takeaways from the day:

-The discussion touched upon idea of purpose, for both employees and companies.
+- The purpose-led organization: The discussion touched upon idea of purpose, for both employees and companies.
 Rita Kavashe, Managing Director of Isuzu East Africa and a B Team Africa Leader, shared her vision for embedding purpose in her team.
-She used the example of a mechanic, emphasising that he or she isn’t just fixing a vehicle, they are helping get children to school to give them an education and are part of driving the overall economy of a country.
+She used the example of a mechanic, emphasizing that he or she isn’t just fixing a vehicle, they are helping get children to school to give them an education and are part of driving the overall economy of a country.
 This vision helps her employees understand how their work changes lives and drives them to keep innovating for heightened impact.

 The conversation came full circle when discussing the war for talent and fear of losing team members to competitors.
 Developing solutions that engage employees, build trust, allow them to bring their whole selves to work and understand that their role has a purpose are all powerful ways to help retain talent.
 Companies must also acknowledge that employees have a variety of interests and needs.
 If they foster an environment that helps employees feel they have time and support to follow their pursuits, they will have a happier, more deeply invested team.

 This gathering helped develop thinking that 100% Human at Work principles aren’t just a “nice-to-have” guide for African companies; they should be a fundamental part of overall strategy that not only improves lives, but is a key factor in business success.
 See how companies around the world are putting these 100% Human principles to practice here.